 At the age of 15, Jim Bishop dropped out of high school after being told he would “never amount to anything.”

 Today the frontier fortress reaches over 16 stories high, has three large cathedral windows, wrought iron walkways and a steel fire-breathing dragon.
-Today Jim Bishop is 63 and is still building.
+Today Jim Bishop is over 60 years old and is still building.
 It is unlikely he will stop anytime soon.

 In his own words: “Everything just seems to work, What’s real neat about not having blueprints is that if you make a mistake, you call it art.”